frequently asked questions

 All dancers are expected to dress appropriately for each class.
 Our policy for dance-wear:

-- Hip hop: comfortable dance-wear and tennis shoes with white soles
+Hip hop: comfortable dance-wear and socks or black jazz shoes

 You may purchase clothes at dance-wear distributors.
 Please help your child learn how to put on their shoes before their first dance lesson.